Orange-OpenSource/a11y-guidelines/src/en/articles/font-size-and-colors.md

 - What is the minimum font size to respect?
 - What color can I use for the text?

-## What do the guidelines say ?
+## What do the guidelines say?

 The [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) do not impose a minimum size or colors for texts.
-However two criteria must be taken into consideration:
+However, two criteria must be taken into consideration:
 - <a href="https://www.w3.org/TR/WCAG22/#resize-text"> 1.4.4 Resize text </a>
 - <a href="https://www.w3.org/TR/WCAG22/#contrast-minimum"> 1.4.3 Contrast (Minimum) </a>

 ### Text size enlargement

-If the guidelines do not impose a minimum size for characters, [criterion 1.4.4](https://www.w3.org/TR/WCAG22/#resize-text) indicates that the user must be able to increase text size up to 200% without loss of content or functionality.
+If the guidelines do not specify a minimum size for characters, [criterion 1.4.4](https://www.w3.org/TR/WCAG22/#resize-text) indicates that users must be able to increase text size up to 200% without loss of content or functionality.
 To comply with this criterion, it is essential to test.
-The procedure to increase text size is available on the following page: [Text size enlargement](https://a11y-guidelines.orange.com/en/web/toolbox/methods-and-test-tools/text-zoom/).
+The procedure for increasing text size is available on the following page: [Text Size Enlargement](https://a11y-guidelines.orange.com/en/web/toolbox/methods-and-test-tools/text-zoom/).
-Sometimes the sizing of certain blocks of text, in particular using sizes in pixels, can lead to loss of information (truncated texts), it is therefore advisable to use relative units (%, em, rem ...).
+Sometimes the sizing of certain blocks of text, in particular using sizes in pixels, can lead to loss of information (truncated or overlaped texts), it is therefore advisable to use relative units (%, em, rem...).

+**Note:** At Orange, we have decided that this criterion will only be evaluated for text size enlarged to 200%, and not by the other two possible methods.
+We believe this provides greater comfort for users, even if it requires more work for developers.

 ### Color contrast